TonyM1958/FoxESS-Cloud/README.md

 You don't have to configure all of the settings.
 Your Fox ESS Cloud username, password and device serial number are the minimum required to access data about your inverter.

 For example, replace _my.fox_username_ with the login name and _my.fox_password_ with the password you use for [foxesscloud.com](https://www.foxesscloud.com/login) and _my.device_sn_ with the serial number of your inverter.
 Be sure to keep the double quotes around the values you enter or you will get a syntax error.

+Advanced users: use the same sequence in bash/python scripts to install modules and initialise variables in a run time enviromment.

 ## User Information
 Load information about the user: